Cat Stevens: Reflecting on leaving the music industry and other recordings

 Islam has credited his then 21-year-old son Muhammad Islam, also a musician and artist, for his return to secular music, when the son brought a guitar back into the house, which Islam began playing.
-Muhammad's professional name is Yoriyos and his debut album was released in February 2007.
-Yoriyos created the art on Islam's album An Other Cup, something that Cat Stevens did for his own albums in the 1970s.
+Muhammad's professional name is Yoriyos and his debut album was released in November 2007.

+2006–2008: Return to secular music with An Other Cup

+Releasing and promoting An Other Cup

-In May 2006, in anticipation of his forthcoming new pop album, the BBC1 programme Imagine aired a 49-minute documentary with Alan Yentob called Yusuf: The Artist formerly Known as Cat Stevens.
+In March 2006, Islam finished recording his first all-new pop album since 1978, titled An Other Cup.
+In May 2006, in anticipation of his forthcoming album, the BBC1 programme Imagine aired a 49-minute documentary with Alan Yentob called Yusuf: The Artist formerly Known as Cat Stevens.
 This documentary film features rare audio and video clips from the late 1960s and 1970s, as well as an extensive interview with Islam, his brother David Gordon, several record executives, Bob Geldof, Dolly Parton, and others outlining his career as Cat Stevens, his conversion and emergence as Yusuf Islam, and his return to music in 2006.
 There are clips of him singing in the studio when he was recording An Other Cup as well as a few 2006 excerpts of him on guitar singing a few verses of Cat Stevens songs including "The Wind" and "On the Road to Find Out".

-In December 2006, Islam was one of the artists who performed at the Nobel Peace Prize Concert in Oslo, Norway, in honour of the prize winners, Muhammad Yunus and Grameen Bank.
-He performed the songs "Midday (Avoid City After Dark)", "Peace Train", and "Heaven/Where True Love Goes".
-He also gave a concert in New York City that month as a Jazz at Lincoln Center event, recorded and broadcast by KCRW-FM radio, along with an interview by Nic Harcourt.
-Accompanying him, as in the Cat Stevens days, was Alun Davies, on guitar and vocals.

-2006–2017: as Yusuf

-2006–2008: An Other Cup and appearances

-In March 2006, Islam finished recording his first all-new pop album since 1978.
-The album, An Other Cup, was released internationally in November 2006 on his own label, Ya Records (distributed by Polydor Records in the UK, and internationally by Atlantic Records)—the 40th anniversary of his first album, Matthew and Son.
+An Other Cup, was released internationally in November 2006 on his own label, Ya Records (distributed by Polydor Records in the UK, and internationally by Atlantic Records)—the 40th anniversary of his first album, Matthew and Son.
 An accompanying single, called "Heaven/Where True Love Goes", was also released.
 The album was produced with Rick Nowels, who has worked with Dido and Rod Stewart.
 The performer is noted as "Yusuf", with a cover label identifying him as "the artist formerly known as Cat Stevens".
-The art on the album is credited to Yoriyos.
+Yoriyos created the art for the album, something that Islam did for his own albums in the 1970s.
 Islam wrote all of the songs except "Don't Let Me Be Misunderstood", and recorded it in the United States and the United Kingdom.